June 17, 2020

 I want to assure this chamber, though, that the government remains seized with its importance.
 It’s frustrating that we can’t do it faster and better, but the government is working diligently on this important issue.

-Senator Seidman: Thank you for your response.
+Hon.
+Judith G. Seidman: Thank you for your response.

 Health Canada currently has a backlog of 37 applications for testing devices awaiting approval, about a third of which are point-of-care, on-the-spot tests.
 We know that an application for at least one other rapid test has not been considered yet by Health Canada, despite it having received emergency approval from the U.S. Food and Drug Administration and in Europe.